KGerhardt/ROCkOut/ROCin/README.md

 # Step 00: Curate reference sequences

 ROCker model building starts with a set of curated reference sequences.
 Curation of these sequences is up to the researcher building the model and they should be either experimentally verified or highly specific.
-Create two fasta files that share the same short meaningful defline names.
-One should have the nucleotide sequence (.fnn) and the other should have the amino acid sequence (.faa).

 Specialized databases are good starting resources such as the [NCBI ref gene database](https://www.ncbi.nlm.nih.gov/pathogens/refgene) for antibiotic resistance genes.